grafana/k6-operator/README.md

 #### Separate
 Toggles whether the jobs created need to be distributed across different nodes.
 This is useful if you're running a test with a really high VU count and want to make sure the resources of each node won't become a bottleneck.

+#### Serviceaccount

+Defines the service account to be used for runners and starter pods.
+This allows for pulling images from a custom repository.

+#### Runner

+Defines options for the test runner pods.
+This includes:

+* passing resource limits and requests
+* passing in labels and annotations
+* passing in affinity and anti-affinity
+* passing in a custom image

+#### Starter

+Defines options for the starter pod.
+This includes:

+* passing in custom image
+* passing in labels and annotations

 ### Cleaning up between test runs
 After completing a test run, you need to clean up the test jobs created.
 This is done by running the following command: